bstaber/rustineers/book/src/ridge_regression_1d/structured_std/traits.md

 # Base Ridge model using traits

+We implement two different Ridge estimators in the previous sections.
+While these implementations solve the same problem, their fit logic is different.
+To unify their interface and promote code reuse, we can leverage Rust's trait mechanism.

+We define a common trait `RidgeModel`, which describes the shared behavior of any Ridge estimator:

 ```rust
 pub trait RidgeModel {
     fn fit(&mut self, x: &[f64], y: &[f64], lambda2: f64);